fjorgemota/jimple/README.md

 If you want to use this package in the browser.

 Note that the bower package uses a version compiled by [Babel](http://babeljs.io).
-And because this you will need to load [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/) (or some other polyfill for Map and Set support) **before** the load of this package on the browser.
+And because this, and because browsers does not have great support to Map and Set yet, you will need to load [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill/) (or some other similar polyfill) **before** the load of this package on the browser.

 ## Usage